Benex254/FastAnime/README.md

 # this also applies to episode titles
 normalize_titles = True

-# can be [allanime, animepahe, aniwatch]
+# can be [allanime, animepahe, hianime]
 # allanime is the most realible
 # animepahe provides different links to streams of different quality so a quality can be selected reliably with --quality option
-# aniwatch which is now hianime usually provides subs in different languuages and its servers are generally faster
+# hianime which is now hianime usually provides subs in different languuages and its servers are generally faster
 provider = allanime

 # Display language [english, romaji]